Partner for Performance

 The ATEX-compliant offering of products for gas and dust explosion hazardous areas requires detailed knowledge and extensive experience regarding an enormous variety of different aspects: From the profound assessment of the concrete application situation via a qualified selection of adequate means of production and manufacturing processes to an appropriate provision of necessary operating and assembly instructions, markings, verifications and statements.
 As one of the market-leading manufacturers of high-quality drive components, RINGFEDER POWER TRANSMISSION is the perfect partner for its customers in this respect.
 Together with them we examine and evaluate the specific requirements of the concrete application case and are capable of designing, labelling, and delivering our RINGFEDER® couplings accordingly in compliance with the ATEX Product Directive 2014/34/EU.
 This applies to our Elastomer Jaw Couplings of the GWE, TNM, TNS, and TNB series as well as Steel Disc Couplings TND and Flange Couplings TNF.

 Which legal conditions are of particular relevance for users and how the application of ATEX regulations is exemplarily carried out in practice can be learnt in our two dedicated blog posts on The Engineer's Blog:

 If you have any questions or require further information regarding ATEX explosion protection and its its realisation with RINGFEDER® solutions, our experts are more than happy to assist you.
 Contact us quickly and easily via our request form, by e-mail or telephone.

-Thank you very much for your request and the interest and trust placed in RINGFEDER POWER TRANSMISSION.
-Our employees will get back to you at the earliest opportunity.
+Thank you very much for your request and for your interest and trust placed in RINGFEDER POWER TRANSMISSION.
+Our experts will get back to you at the earliest opportunity.